-Sometimes, pitfalls occur between a mentor and mentee due to personality issues.
-Things just don't click, or you don't like the way your mentee communicates.
-In some cases it is unavoidable, and the best way to handle it is to be honest about it.
+Sometimes, issues arise between a mentor and mentee due to personality issues.
+Maybe you are simply very different in how you like to communicate.
+The best way to handle it is to be honest about it.
 If you are open about it with your mentee, you might be able to discuss what you can do to make it through, set new expectations and still gain something from the match.
+If it feels like a big deal for both you, and you feel like it is best to end things, this is also completely okay.